octvs/ledger-jester/README.md

 - [ ] New converters
   - [ ] Enpara
+- [ ] Cross Posts
+  - This becomes an issue when you consider peripheral accounts, like Paypal or TF-Bank.
+For these we can create a new account for example "Assets:InTransfer".
+Each converter can direct money to there and withdraw from there when received.
+If wanted it can be suffixed per destination ":TFBank" for transfers going there.
 - [ ] Merge w/ upstream
   - [ ] Find out how to merge w/ upstream by placing upstream components back into this repo, testing the newly implemented functionality along the